-After that episode, I decided that I needed help and went to a therapist.
-After a few sessions, his approach was not helping me at all.
-I did, however, receive one gift when I asked his secretary to help me find a new route to my office.
-As I followed her directions, I drove along a winding oak-bowered road and approached a placid river.
+Disgusted by my behavior, I decided I needed help and went to a therapist.
+After a few sessions, his approach wasn’t helping me.
+I did, however, receive one gift when I asked his secretary to suggested a new route to my office.
+Following her directions, I drove along a winding oak-bowered road and approached a placid river.
 Suddenly, something deep inside me said, “I’d love to live near a place just like this.”

-Now, many years later (and after considerable work on myself), I now find myself living in an old farmhouse along that same tree-lined road overlooking that same river.
-I am happily married to my fourth husband.
-I am at peace and can honestly say that I love my life.
+Now, many years later (and after considerable work on myself), I find myself living in an old farmhouse along that same tree-lined road overlooking the river.
+My husband and I have a happy marriage, I’m at peace, and I can honestly say that I love my life.

 How to Overcome Worry

-How did I get from that miserable person staring at those bottles in that cozy bar to the person I am now?
-I can’t say it’s been easy.
-Yet, it’s been deceptively simple.
+How did I change from that miserable woman staring at those bottles in a bar to the contented person I am now?
+While my transformation has been deceptively simple, I can’t say it’s been easy.
 The secret?
 I’ve learned to overcome the negative thinking—what I call “whispered lies”–that cause my most devastating worries and fears.

 Sitting in that bar, I was imprisoned by whispered lies such as, “I blew it again; I’m a bad person” and “If only my husband would change, I could be happy.”
 Such lies clogged my mind with blame, guilt, worry, and resentment.
 Even worse, they kept me from discovering and expressing my best self.
 It’s no wonder I was so unhappy.